Last updated on September 2023

 Committee on Economic, Social and Cultural Rights, Concluding observations on the second periodic report of Cambodia, E/C.12/KHM/CO/2 (2023).
 Par.
 41. Available at: 2BYe62Ss7WypmsG01gopbAbYW6kF7OpSpHEjxFdG5jreehCXS9QjQsdIKpGnNXsi4HlA67pqsTmLZW

-Food policy Gambia CEDAW Food and nutrition security
+Food policy Azerbaijan CEDAW Fiscal measures Food production Food and nutrition security Access to water